Utopia, Limited

 A New Awareness

 The Gilbert & Sullivan Very Light Opera Company came to realize, however, that there is an additional problem that we did not address in the previous revision.
-It was necessary, therefore, to revise Utopia, Limited even further to address the stereotyped portrayal of Pacific Islanders that was a part of the original setting of the show.
+As originally written, most of the cast must portray themselves as South Pacific Islanders.
+As this would be inappropriate in a modern production, it was necessary to revise Utopia, Limited even further to address this issue.

-In this revised version of Utopia Limited, the operetta takes place on the idyllic Island of Utopia, located somewhere across the sea.
-The difference is that Utopia is now a society of people whose great-great-great-grandparents arrived from England to settle on the uninhabited island over a century ago.
-During the years before the story takes place, Utopia has developed into an independent nation, which has recently renewed its relations with Britain.
+In this newly revised version of Utopia Limited, the operetta takes place on the idyllic Island of Utopia, located somewhere in the tropics.
+Utopia is now a society of people whose great-great-grandparents arrived from England to settle on the uninhabited island over a century ago.
+During the years before the story takes place, Utopia has developed into a free and independent nation, which has recently renewed its relations with Britain.

-There were additional changes to the script, including a shift in the emphasis as to why the British experts, or “Flowers of Progress,” have been invited to bring reforms to Utopia.
-This revision minimizes the reason that was primary in Gilbert’s original version, that Utopia was striving to “better itself” by adopting British institutions, with its imperialistic implications, and maximizes Gilbert’s secondary reason, Zara’s plan to free her father, the King, from the Wise Men who have power over him.
+There were additional changes to the script, including a shift in the emphasis as to why the British experts, or “Flowers of Progress,” were invited to bring reforms to Utopia.
+This revision minimized the reason that was primary in Gilbert’s original version, that Utopia was striving to “better itself” by adopting British institutions, with its imperialistic implications, and maximized Gilbert’s secondary reason, Zara’s plan to free her father, the King, from the Wise Men who have power over him.

 Sharing Our Revision of Utopia, Limited

-The Gilbert & Sullivan Very Light Opera Company is very proud of its revisions of Utopia, Limited, particularly its 2023 revision.
-As a part of its mission to encourage the sharing of the wonderful works of Gilbert and Sullivan with new audiences, wherever they may be, the company invites other companies to consider using its rewritten version of Utopia, Limited, particularly its latest 2023 revision, if they are interested in producing the operetta.
+The Gilbert & Sullivan Very Light Opera Company is very proud of its revisions of Utopia, Limited.
+As a part of its mission to encourage the sharing of the wonderful works of Gilbert and Sullivan with new audiences, wherever they may be, the company invites other companies to consider using its rewritten version of Utopia, Limited, particularly its latest 2024 revision, if they are interested in producing the operetta.

 Utopia, Limited as revised by The Gilbert & Sullivan Very Light Opera Company.
 2008